SIEM integration

 The CEF severity is mapped from Permafrost confidence: high → 8, medium → 5.
 Other values render as 3.
 Severity 7+ surfaces in most SIEM notable-event dashboards by default.

-The Permafrost incident fingerprint flows into cs1 with label PermafrostEventId.
+The Permafrost alert fingerprint flows into cs1 with label PermafrostEventId.
 The contributing-event count flows into cs2 with label ContributingEventCount.
 Disposition category, when present, flows into cs3 with label DispositionCategory.

 Field mapping reference